Understanding Senior Living Costs In 2025: What You Need To Know

 Factors that Influence Senior Living Costs

 Not all states are expensive for senior care.
 For example, affordable senior housing can be found in states like Oklahoma.
+These states offer a range of affordable housing options and a variety of senior housing options, making it easier for older adults to find suitable living arrangements that fit their needs and budgets.
 In this state, the cost for independent living or assisted living is around $3,500 per month.

 This can make a big difference for someone on a tight budget.
 You may also want to look at nearby states with similar costs.
 If moving is an option, this could save you thousands each year.